 Moore owns and operates Big Carp Tackle, LLC the largest on-line website and e-store fully dedicated to carp angling tackle and equipment in the United States.
 He has lived in Oklahoma his entire life.

-Tournament Marketing DirectorKathleen Kelly-Ori worked side-by-side with the American Carp Society providing marketing, public relations and global media support for the World Carp Championship on the St. Lawrence River in 2005.
+Tournament Marketing DirectorKathleen Kelly-Ori worked side-by-side with the American Carp Society providing marketing, public relations and global media support for the World Carp Championship on the St. Lawrence River in 2005 and 2011.